 Best Disney World Ticket Choice: After Hours or More Days?

-What if you went to Disney World and didn’t leave a day on your ticket to visit Magic Kingdom?
+What if you went to Disney World and didn’t use a ticket day to visit Magic Kingdom?
 What if you went to Magic Kingdom After Hours instead?
 Would you save money?
 Would you see more?
 Would it be a great use of your vacation dollars?
+It’s a question worth asking if you’re weighing crowds, cost, and time.

-After Hours events are happening at three Disney World parks in 2025, and you could ask this question about all of them.
-Let’s take a look, including finding the dates where you could do two After Hours events on the same trip.
+After Hours events are happening at three Disney World parks in 2026, so this question might not be just for the Magic Kingdom.
+Let’s take a look, including dates where you could do two or three After Hours events on the same trip.

 About Disney After Hours